Erik's Home-page, V19012008

 General Infos:

-2. At eBay there are always a lot of interesting auctions in which you can search for an item.
-Especially interesting for
+2. At eBay there are always a lot of interesting auctions which can e.g. searched for vintage avionics and there is a German offspring of eBay, too.

 3. LEO offers a lot of software and quite acceptable German-English or German-French dictionaries.